Office of the Assistant Secretary for Public and Indian Housing, PIH, HUD.

 FOR FURTHER INFORMATION CONTACT:

-Arlette Mussington, Office of Policy, Programs and Legislative Initiatives, PIH, Department of Housing and Urban Development, 451 7th Street SW., (L'Enfant Plaza, Room 2206), Washington, DC 20410; telephone 202-402-4109, (this is not a toll-free number).
-Persons with hearing or speech impairments may access this number via TTY by calling the Federal Information Relay Service at (800) 877-8339.
-Copies of available documents submitted to OMB may be obtained from Ms. Mussington.
+Dacia Rogers, Office of Policy, Programs and Legislative Initiatives, PIH, Department of Housing and Urban Development, 451 7th Street SW, (L'Enfant Plaza, Room 2206), Washington, DC 20410; telephone 202-402-4109, (this is not a toll-free number).
+Persons with hearing or speech impairments may access this number via TTY by calling the Federal Relay Service at (800) 877-8339.
+Copies of available documents submitted to OMB may be obtained from Ms. Rogers.

 End Further Info

 This notice informs the public that HUD is seeking approval from OMB for the information collection described in Section A.

 Title of Information Collection: Public Housing Program—Transfer and Consolidation of Public Housing Programs.

 Type of Request: Extension of a previously approved collection.

 Form Number: N/A.